pcarbo/kyoto/README.md

 ###Getting started

-You will need to complete these steps to work on the exercises for this module.
+To work on the exercises in this module, you will first need to complete these steps.

-First, make sure you have a recent version of [R](http://www.r-project.org) running on your computer.
+First, make sure you have a recent version of [R](http://www.r-project.org) installed on your computer.

-Next, you will need to download and install R packages [qtl](http://github.com/kbroman/qtl) and [QTLRel](http://github.com/pcarbo/QTLRel) using the **install.packages** function in R, if you don't already have these packages installed on your computer.
+Next, download and install R packages [qtl](http://github.com/kbroman/qtl) and [QTLRel](http://github.com/pcarbo/QTLRel) using the **install.packages** function in R.

-We will also make use of the [varbvs](http://github.com/pcarbo/varbvs) package.
-While you can also install this package using **install.packages**, I recommend getting the most up-to-date version from github.
-Follow the "Quick start for R" instructions to install this package by downloading the source code from github.
+We will also use the [varbvs](http://github.com/pcarbo/varbvs) package.
+You can also install this package using **install.packages**, but I recommend getting the most up-to-date version from github.
+Follow the "Quick start for R" instructions to install this package from the source code.

 Finally, you will need to download the source code for this module.
 The simplest way to do this is to [download this repository